MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Create-queries.md

 ### Meeting query results include these columns

-Each row of data represents a single meeting, and Meeting query results always contain the following information in columns.
+Each row of data represents a single meeting, and Meeting query results always contain the following information in columns:

 * Meeting ID – Unique ID number of the specific meeting
 * Start Date and Time – When the meeting started